 If you’re wondering what might be a good mix, we recommend practicing a minimum of two times per week with one of those being a private session.
 At best, we recommend practicing four to six times a week with one or two of those sessions being private yoga instruction.
 If it all sounds like too much, start with what you can handle.
 There’s much benefit to once a month— especially if you come ready with specific goals in mind.

-To schedule a private yoga session, CLICK HERE.
+To schedule a private yoga session at our Centerville Yoga Studio, CLICK HERE.
 You’ll see all of our instructors’ availability.